Back to California

 This bill would, among other things, authorize a petitioner of a CARE Act petition to request that the court order a mental health evaluation under the LPS Act if the petitioner believes that the person may not be willing or able to participate in the CARE process and a CARE plan or CARE agreement due to the severity of their mental disorder or lack of insight into their mental disorder, and would require the Judicial Council to include on the mandatory petition form an option for the petitioner to request

 that evaluation.
-The bill would authorize the petitioner to submit one or more declarations together with any supporting records, reports, or other evidence available to the petitioner, setting forth facts sufficient to establish probable cause that the respondent is or is at risk of becoming a person who is, as a result of mental disorder, a danger to others, or to themselves, or is gravely disabled.
-The bill would authorize the court to issue an order for a mental health evaluation under the LPS Act if the CARE Act petition included a request for that evaluation and establishes probable cause to support the evaluation, as specified.
+The bill would authorize the court to issue an order for a mental health evaluation under the LPS Act if the CARE Act petition or report prepared by the county behavioral health agency establishes probable cause to support the evaluation and the respondent will not voluntarily receive crisis intervention services or an evaluation, as specified.
 The bill would also make other technical, conforming changes.
 By expanding the crime of perjury and imposing a higher level of service on counties, the bill would impose a state-mandated local program.

 This bill would provide that with regard to certain mandates no reimbursement is required by this act for a specified reason.